carlsmith/coffeeshop/docs/book/intro.md

-# Intro
+# Introduction

-CoffeeScript is a modern language that compiles to JavaScript.
-The syntax is inspired by Ruby and Python, and CoffeeScript has many features from those languages.
-The Book is designed to help you learn and explore CoffeeScript.
+CoffeeScript's a modern, highly expressive language that compiles to JavaScript.
+It looks like Ruby or Python, and CoffeeScript has many features from those languages, but it isn't actually anything like those languages.
+At its heart, CoffeeScript is just JavaScript.

-So, why is CoffeeScript better than writing pure JavaScript?
-Well for a start, JavaScript just looks a mess.
-CoffeeScript is pretty.
-The language uses Pythonic whitespace to delimit code, so you basicaly replace curly brackets and semicolons with indentation.
-It also has powerful features, such as comprehensions and classes, that allow you compose much cleaner code than you ever could in JavaScript.
-And JavaScript has a lot of *Bad Parts* that CoffeeScript hides from you.

-Note that CoffeeScript is not a superset of JavaScript; the CoffeeScript compiler will choke on JavaScript code.
-That said, you can very naturally use JavaScript libraries *from* CoffeeScript, as CoffeeScript compiles to pure JavaScript.

-> The golden rule of CoffeeScript is: "It's just JavaScript".
+CoffeeScript doesn't try to replace JavaScript; it's more Zen than that.
+All the semantics, the environments, the thriving JavaScript ecosystem, Douglas Crockford...
+That stuff's all the same.
+The only difference is that you now have a beautiful language to program in.

+It's not just that JavaScript syntax looks a bit of a mess though.
+CoffeeScript syntax is specifically designed to elegantly express the JavaScript idioms that work, and those that exist as time honoured workarounds for JavaScripts's many shortcomings.
+Features, such as array comprehensions and classical classes, without the usual boilerplate and JavaScript's archaic punctuation, just make it a lot easier to express yourself clearly with your code.
+And then there's JavaScript's infamous *Bad Parts*; CoffeeScript just left that shit on the side of the plate.

+---

+This Book's designed to help experienced hackers learn CoffeeScript, and includes a crash course on using this shell for the same audience.

+---

-The Book is derived, under an open license, from *The Little Book on CoffeeScript*.
+The Book is derived under open license from *The Little Book on CoffeeScript*.
+The original work was authored by [Alex MacCaw][1] ~ known as [@maccman][2] on Twitter ~ with contributions from [David Griffiths][3], [Satoshi Murakami][4] and [Jeremy Ashkenas][5].

-*The Little Book on CoffeeScript* was authored by [Alex MacCaw][1] ([@maccman][2]), with contributions from [David Griffiths][3], [Satoshi Murakami][4] and [Jeremy Ashkenas][5].
-MacCaw, with O'Reilly, has also published [a revised edition][6] of *The Little Book on CoffeeScript*.
+Alex MacCaw has also published a [revised edition][6] of *The Little Book on CoffeeScript* with O'Reilly.

-This version, known only as the Book, is maintained as a component of CoffeeShop.
-If you have any input, please open a ticket on this project's [Issues Page][7].
+This version, just known as *the Book*, is maintained as part of CoffeeShop.
+If you have any contributions or feedback, it's all welcome at [CoffeeShop Issues][7].

 ---